-The underlying geologic units of the project area are Quaternary-age alluvial deposits (Qal), Upper Cretaceous aged Del Rio Clay and Georgetown Limestone undivided (Kdg), and Late Cretaceous Eagle Ford Formation and Buda Limestone undivided (Keb) (Figure 3).
-Much of the project area overlays Holocene alluvial floodplain deposits which encompass the banks of the San Marcos River.
-In the northern section of the project area along the banks of Spring Lake, the Del Rio Clay and Georgetown Limestone undivided formation is present, dividing the Eagle Ford Formation and Buda Limestone undivided formation.
+The underlying geologic units of the project area are Quaternary-age alluvial deposits (Qal) (Figure 3).
+All of the project area overlays Holocene alluvial floodplain deposits which encompass the banks of the San Marcos River.

 Soils within the project area are derived from a series of floodplain deposits of Quaternary-age alluvium and marl from the Upper and Late Cretaceous formations.
 Six different soil series are identified within the project and consist of clays and silty clay loams (Figure 4).
-These are Oakalla silty clay loam (0-2% slopes, frequently flooded), Tinn clay (0-1% slopes), Lewisville silty clay (1-3% slopes), Krum clay (1-3% slopes), Eckrant-Rock outcrop association (8-30% slopes), and Medlin-Eckrant association (8-30% slopes).
+These are Oakalla silty clay loam (Ok; 0-2% slopes, frequently flooded and Oa; 0-1% slopes, rarely flooded), Tinn clay (Tn; 0-1% slopes), Lewisville silty clay (LeB; 1-3% slopes), Krum clay (KrB; 1-3% slopes), Eckrant-Rock outcrop association (ErG; 8-30% slopes), and Medlin-Eckrant association (MED; 8-30% slopes).
+The 2024 target work areas are largely in Oakalla silty clay loam, with a few areas in Lewisville silty clay and Krum clay.

 Oakalla soils are characteristically well drained deep loamy soils that are formed in calcareous loamy alluvium and are commonly encountered within floodplains.
 Soils from this series are the most common within the project area specifically the Oakalla soils frequently flooded (Ok) type.
 Tinn clays are deep poorly drained soils that form in calcareous clayey alluvium and are commonly encountered on floodplains.
 Lewisville silty clay is a well-drained, moderately permeable soil that formed in ancient loamy and clayey calcareous sediments.
 The Krum series soils are well drained and consist of very deep clayey alluvium, formed in calcareous clayey alluvium derived from interbedded chalk and marl.
 Medlin series soils are deep, well drained, and slow permeable soils that formed in clayey marine sediments.
 Eckrant series soils are very shallow to shallow, rocky, upland-variety, in-situ soils that immediately overlie limestone bedrock.